-HONG: Actually, they stole the guard dog on top of stealing the tires.
-The thieves must have had treats or he must have flunked guard dog school.
-All right, Retta, you are doing great.
+HONG: They actually - they stole the guard dog on top of stealing the tires.
+The thieves must have had treats, or he must have flunked guard dog school.
+All right, Retta.
+You are doing great.
 You got one right.
 Here is your last question.
 We like to give our dogs what they need.
 Which of these was created just for dogs?
-A, a new dating website called Fetch Me, helps your pup find true love by displaying photos and barks of the dogs registered with it.
+A, a new dating website called Fetch Me helps your pup find true love by displaying photos and barks of the dogs registered with it.

 KURTIS: That's brilliant.

 HONG: B, Spotify launched Adoptify, a music service that helps you find a dog that shares your tastes in music; or C, Petco created a new line of dog beds that you can custom order to smell like your dog's favorite butt.

 RETTA: Well, I'm going to go with B.